Thomvis/BrightFutures/README.md

 let f = future({ _ in
   fibonacci(10)
 }, executionContext: ImmediateExecutionContext())

+f.onComplete({ value in
+  // update the UI, we're on the main thread
+}, executionContext: QueueExecutionContext.main)
 ```

 The calculation of the 10nth Fibonacci number is now performed on the same thread as where the future is created.